jakazmie/AIDays/DeveloperTrack/README.md

 Create the VM with the following configuration:
    - Create a new resource group for your VM
    - Use **D8s_v3** as a VM type.
 Although, the labs will run on other configurations this is the minimum configuration we recommend.
-   - Shoose *username and password* as the authentication type.
+   - Choose *username and password* as the authentication type.
    - Use default values for all other parameters.